steps to elevate your self-published book

 “Did you read it yet?”

-The author kept hounding me for an “honest” review, all the while reminding me of how much that review copy cost him to print and mail.
+The author kept hounding me for a review, all the while reminding me of how much he spent to print and mail the unsolicited book.

-It wasn’t the glowing five-star comment he expected, so he sent a scathing e-mail about me to his friend . . . or — imagine “Dateline’s” Keith Morrison asking this question — “Did he?”
+It wasn’t the glowing five-star review he expected, so he sent a scathing e-mail about me to his friend… or — picture “Dateline’s” Keith Morrison asking this question — “Did he?”

-The author sent his cranky message to me by mistake!
+The author sent his cranky message to me instead by mistake!
 Ha!

 via GIPHY